spang-lab/LearnMHN/README.md

     print('CUDA compiler nvcc available but CUDA functions not working.
 Check CUDA installation')
 ```

-Be especially aware of the ```CUDA_NOT_FUNCTIONAL``` case: This means that the CUDA compiler
+Pay special attention to the ```CUDA_NOT_FUNCTIONAL``` case.
+This indicates that while
-is installed on your device but basic functionalities like allocating memory on the GPU
+the CUDA compiler is installed, basic functionalities like GPU memory allocation
 are not working as expected.
-In this case something is probably wrong with your CUDA drivers and you should check your CUDA
+This likely points to an issue with your CUDA drivers,
+so you should verify your CUDA installation.
-installation.

 If you cannot resolve ```CUDA_NOT_FUNCTIONAL``` by changing CUDA drivers, we recommend to install the package with CPU support only.
 This can be accomplished on Linux via